Information presented from the 2022 - 2023 Academic Catalog.

 - complete PSYC 230 - Organizational Psychology, which is offered each spring semester

-- The Individual Within the Organization.
+- Area A: The Individual Within the Organization.
 Courses that meet this requirement are designed to focus on the role and development of the individual in organizational settings.
 Students will examine some combination of the following issues:

 - how individuals acquire, develop, and use knowledge in organizational settings;